Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 Data Types
 ===========

-Data types will differ, depending on the combination of the depth of pixels and the number of channels in the image.
+Data types will differ depending on the combination of the depth of pixels and the number of channels in the image.
 The generic nomenclature of the parameter is listed below.